vistadataproject/documents/artifacts/fileman/fact_reports-20150801/README.md

 ## FileMan Technical Assessment Reports

-These reports were generated in August 2015 using the Fileman Analysis and Compliance Tool (FACT), a modified version of XINDEX.
+These reports were generated in August 2015 using a modified version of XINDEX called the Fileman Analysis and Compliance Tool (FACT), developed by GDIT.

 #### FACT Report
 CHEY_CHEY02_FINAL